A peak flow meter is a small plastic device with a measuring gauge along the side, which measures how fast you can blow air out of your lungs.

-What to do if your readings are down
+What should I do if my readings are down?

-Ask your doctor to write you a self management plan, which tells you what to do if your readings drop and your asthma symptoms increase.
-If you follow your plan and your readings still keep dropping, see your doctor.
+Ask your doctor to write you a self-management plan, which tells you what to do if your readings drop and your asthma symptoms increase.
+If you follow your plan and your readings still keep dropping, see your doctor again.